sharpch/sharpch.github.io/README.md

 - An enum could better represent side to avoid checking for invalid characters.
 - I have used a record class for sake of brevity.
 - Practically, a long representation is big enough to represent total order book volume.
+- Would benefit from IllegalArgument exceptions for  id > 0, side validation, -ve size, -ve price

 ### OrderBook
 I chose a sorted heap structure with a sequence representing each level.
 My initial consideration was a PriorityQueue but